Peter-Vitello/project3/README.md

 Tony Weng

 ## Description
-our project is a cookie clicker type game that works fully
+An incremental clicker game that is focused on leisure, sit back and watch your money grow.

 ## Why We Deserve our full credit
 we deserve full credit because we meet all the requrements and made our own program